McDaMastR/CollatzConjectureSimulator/README.md

 <p align="center">CPU -> HV-in -> DL-in -> GPU -> DL-out -> HV-out -> CPU</p>

-## Preprocessor configurations
+## Program configurations

-The program defines various preprocessor macros in [defs.h](src/defs.h) whose definitions can be changed to configure the behaviour of the program.
+The program defines various global constants in [config.c](src/config.c) whose values can be altered to configure the behaviour of the program.

-`MIN_TEST_VALUE_TOP` and `MIN_TEST_VALUE_BOTTOM` are the upper and lower 64 bits, respectively, of the 128-bit starting value the program will test first.
+`MIN_TEST_VALUE_TOP` and `MIN_TEST_VALUE_BOTTOM` are the upper and lower 64 bits, respectively, of the 128-bit starting value that will be tested first.
 Subsequent tested starting values will linearly increase from there onwards.

 `MAX_STEP_VALUE_TOP` and `MAX_STEP_VALUE_BOTTOM` are the upper and lower 64 bits, respectively, of